zukunft/zukunft.com/docs/llm/pending.md

 if the name of a renamed word is changed back, a message is shown, that the word name is already use, but instead the user_word should just be removed - probably already resolved by the overlay rename (the duplicate check finds the same database row, which routes through the is_same / name-updated branches of sandbox::save without the already-used message, and the no_diff check then removes the user overlay row); the rename back asserts in word_write_url_tests::rename_word_by_other_user check exactly this, so remove this entry if they pass

-check why the user overlay row insert writes a zero into system calculated fields that the request has not set: the forward rename of a word by a second user created a user_words row with impact=0 although only the name was changed (found via the janitor debug in sandbox::no_usr_fld_used, which now treats zero as "no overwrite" so the row cleanup works); the insert (sql_insert_switch in the user branch of save_fields_func) should only write the requested fields, and the system calculated fields (impact, usage) should arguably never be part of a user overlay row at all

 route a name-only change of a link object (triple, ...) to the user overlay like for the named objects: sandbox_link_named::is_key_updated reports a name change as a key update, so a triple rename still goes through sandbox::delete_old_key_row and creates a new database row although user_triples has its own name column; the link fields (from, verb, to) must stay the only real key of a link object, but the name-only case needs a decision about the generated name handling (see the triple branch in the save similar handling) before is_key_updated can be split into link fields and name

 find all '&back=' url parameter and list here the prompts to fix these issues by using instead the url_var::BACK prefix